 - Net Zero 2050 (NZE): a narrow but achievable pathway for the global energy sector to achieve net zero CO2 emissions by 2050.
 This scenario meets the requirement for a 'below 2°C' scenario and is used as a positive climate pathway.
-NZE also informs the decarbonisation pathways used by the Science Based Targets initiative (SBTi). - Stated Policies Scenario (STEPS): representing projections based on the current policy landscape and is used as a base case pathway.
+NZE also informs the decarbonisation pathways used by the SBTi. - Stated Policies Scenario (STEPS): This scenario represents projections based on the current policy landscape and is used as a base case pathway.
 Global temperatures rise by around 2.5°C by 2100 from pre-industrial levels, with a 50% probability.